markjprice/web-dev-net9/docs/errata/errata.md

 project, it is at the following link: https://localhost:5131/umbraco."

 In the next edition, I will remove one of these note boxes.
 I will also add a heading between steps 7 and 8 to break up this long task a bit more.

+# Page 491 - Setting up languages, Page 495 - Adding a home page as content

+> Thanks to [Paul Marangoni](https://github.com/pmarangoni) for raising [this issue on May 14, 2025](https://github.com/markjprice/web-dev-net9/issues/53) and discovering why and how to fix it.

+In this section, I tell the reader to configure three languages: US English, British English, and French.
+But this causes an issue later when the reader tries to publish because the `Title` property is mandatory and the French language does not have a fallback.

+On page 491, after Step 8, I will add some notes to highlight:
+- **English (United States)** is the default language.
+- **English (United Kingdom)** will fall back to using English (United States) if Umbraco cannot find a UK version of content.
+- **French** will NOT fall back to English (United States) so we MUST supply values for mandatory properties like Title or publishing will fail.

+On page 495, in Steps 4 and 5, I tell the reader to enter a `Title` and other properties for **English (United States)**.
+In Step 6 I tell the reader to save and publish, but it will give an error because I skipped a step to set a `Title` for the French variation of the page.

+In the next edition, I will add a step before Step 6 to tell the reader to click the language selector at the top of the page and change to French language, and then enter values for the `Title` in French.
+(These steps are in the book but later in page 498 in Steps 9 and 10 so I will move them earlier.)